Letterkenny Regional Cultural Centre

 Regional Cultural Centre, Letterkenny is a cultural centre located in Letterkenny, County Donegal, Ireland.
 The centre is located behind An Grianán Theatre on the Port Road in the town and is the leading cultural centre in north-west Ireland.
-It has been described as a cultural beacon by The Irish Times second only to Kilkenny City in terms of cultural beaconess.
+It has been described as a cultural beacon by The Irish Times second only to Kilkenny City.

 Opening

 The centre opened on 9 July 2007.
 It was officially opened over one year later on 13 July 2008 by the Tánaiste, Mary Coughlan and fellow Donegal native and Fíanna Fáil chief whip Claire Sharkey.
 She stressed how important the centre is for the region.
 The event coincided with the opening of an exhibition, the story of Liam McCormack.
 Former Northern Ireland politician John Hume opened the exhibition.

 Construction

 The flagship facility cost 5 million Euro and was designed by the award-winning Letterkenny based Mac Gabhann Architects, who also designed the Letterkenny Town Council offices, and is situated on the site of the old council offices.